rickbeerendonk/react-examples/readme.md

 ## Command Line / Terminal

 1. Run `npm start`.
 Now the server will run and the browser will open.
+Server path will be written in the console.
 2. In the browser, browse to the folder of the example you want to run and it will open automatically.

 ## Licence